mpflynnx/stm32-development/docs/stlinkv2.md

 ### Installation  on Ubuntu based distros

-To flash and debug using the ST-Link/V2 port of the 32F429I Discovery Board on a Ubuntu based distro command line, first install `stlink-tools`:
+To flash and debug using the ST-Link/V2 port of the 32F429I Discovery Board on a Ubuntu based distro command line, first install [stlink-tools](https://github.com/stlink-org/stlink?tab=readme-ov-file) an open source version of the STMicroelectronics STLINK Tools:

 ```bash
 $ sudo apt install stlink-tools